 The AT Slim Pant trousers are durable yet comfortable for those who lead an active lifestyle, always on the go.
 As with the AirLoft Quilted Jacket, these too are very versatile for all the same reasons; comfort, stretch, durability, water-resistance, and style.
 You can wear these no matter the weather, occasion or environment, whether that’s being in the city or the mountains for a hike.
 These trousers are cut with a slim fit design which is a must-have feature for me personally when buying pants.

 NEW: Western Rise’s Diversion Pant is here!
 (Learn More Below)

-These four-way stretch pants provide extra comfort (Western Rise’s other pants including the AT Slim Pant are only 2-way), by being soft on your legs and providing the flexibility to move with you.
+These four-way stretch pants provide extra comfort (Western Rise’s pants including the AT Slim Pant are only 2-way), by being soft on your legs and providing the flexibility to move with you.
 With their highly durable canvas exterior, paired with a sweatpant-like interior, you can feel indoor comfort with everyday style.
 The Diversion Pant is also water and stain resistant and offer other highly functional design elements, like a phone pocket and a zippered back pocket.

 Being made from stretch nylon makes them lighter and more durable than cotton denim, although they may feel a bit thicker/stiffer than jeans until worn-in fully.
 Stretch and durability make these pants useable for sports like cycling, mountain biking, running for the bus (that should totally be a sport), or anything thing else you can think of where trousers may be acceptable apparel while playing a sport.